edugenia/edugenia.github.io/docs/tests.md

 title: Educational tests
 ---

-A comprehensive solution for creating and consuming educational tests.
+A comprehensive solution for creating and consuming **quantitative educational tests** or assessments.

 ## Create once

 Our tests feature:
- * open or closed answers (single or multiple), fill-in (cloze), reordering or matching.
+ * more than 20 different question kinds based on:
+   - multiple choice
+   - multiple response
+   - open response
+   - ordering
+   - matching
+   - cloze
+   - fill-gap
- * optional images, audios and videos.
+ * optional images, audios and videos
+ * optional learning tips
- * configurable scoring system that can match any educational goal.
+ * configurable scoring system that can match any educational goal

 They are created via easy-to-use web or desktop editor applications, built by listening to the educators' needs.